digitalist-se/impono/README.md

 - Control User Access & Permissions - Create numerous user accounts and set granular permissions for viewing, editing, and publishing tags.

-- Fast Loading with CDN Hosting - Your tags will always load instantly thanks to 7tag’s integration with all the popular Content Delivery Networks (CDN).
+- Fast Loading with CDN Hosting - Your tags will always load instantly thanks to impono’s integration with all the popular Content Delivery Networks (CDN).

-- API available - Keep all your marketing tools in one place by adding 7tag to your marketing stack with the 7tag API.
+- API available - Keep all your marketing tools in one place by adding impono to your marketing stack with the impono API.

-# How to install 7tag?
+# How to install impono?

-- You can find installation instructions at: [https://web.archive.org/web/20160803173643/https://7tag.org/docs/installation/](https://web.archive.org/web/20160803173643/https://7tag.org/docs/installation/).
+- You can find installation instructions at: [https://web.archive.org/web/20160803173643/https://impono.org/docs/installation/](https://web.archive.org/web/20160803173643/https://impono.org/docs/installation/).

 - There is also another way of building project from scratch for advanced users: [instructions](doc/INSTALLATION.md).

 ## Documentation

-Documentation is available at [https://web.archive.org/web/20160803173703/https://7tag.org/docs/introduction/](https://web.archive.org/web/20160803173703/https://7tag.org/docs/introduction/).
+Documentation is available at [https://web.archive.org/web/20160803173703/https://impono.org/docs/introduction/](https://web.archive.org/web/20160803173703/https://impono.org/docs/introduction/).

 ## Technology stack

-**7tag** is an application composed of components mostly written in:
+**impono** is an application composed of components mostly written in:

 - Javascript (CORE),